 This includes the magic spells within the mind of the Sak Yant master as they create the Sak Yant.
 The master is reciting special prayers as they apply the design so that it becomes filled with the desired intention of the final design.
 The Kata also includes the text written around the Sak Yant.
 This text is usually presented incorrectly in drawn images you find online and are corrected by the Master.
 This is design to keep the knowledge so that only those qualified to give Sak Yants can give them.

 The final blessing given at the end of the Sak Yant Process.
 Special intentions and desires can be requested for this.
 For example you can get a Five Line Sak Yant and ask for financial prosperity with the blessing.

-Almost every image on the Sak Yant that you will find online or in a design book catalogue are drawn incorrectly, containing copyright notes of the Sak Yant Master and incorrect Spells.
+Almost every image on the Sak Yant that you will find online or in a design book catalogue are drawn incorrectly, some even containing copyright notes of the Sak Yant Master and incorrect Spells.
 This was originally done by Sak Yant Masters to protect their designs from being used by those who do not understand the meaning.
 The purpose was intended to prevent those not qualified to create a Sak Yant from doing so.

 5) Real Sak Yants are often cheaper than a Tattoo Studio copy

 This really depends on the location and fame of the Sak Yant Master.
 Generally however the price of a real Sak Yant from a Sak Yant Master is cheaper than a tattoo artist will ask.
 The Sak Yant process also involves the offering, respect, chanting of magical spells during the application and final blessing.
 These steps are not done by tattoo studios.